Design Engineering and Styling

 Model-Based Systems Engineering (MBSE)

-This seminar is offered in China only and presented in Mandarin Chinese.
+This course is offered in China only and presented in Mandarin Chinese.
 The course materials are bilingual (English and Chinese).
 As the complexity of products increases, traditional text-based systems engineering can no longer meet the needs.
-To solve the problem, Model-based Systems Engineering offers a unified communication platform among relevant staff by carrying out diagram-based unambiguous description, analysis and design for the demand, structure and behavior of complex systems in the …
+To solve the problem, Model-based Systems Engineering offers a unified communication platform among relevant staff by carrying out diagram-based unambiguous description, analysis and design for the demand, and structure and behavior of complex systems in t…

 Classroom

-FEA Beyond Basics: Nonlinear Analysis Web Seminar RePlay
+FEA Beyond Basics: Nonlinear Analysis Web Course RePlay

 Finite Element Analysis (FEA) has been an indispensable tool for design simulation for several decades but this wide spread use has been limited to simple types of analyses.
 Relatively recently, more advanced analyses have given easy-to-use interfaces enabling design engineers to simulate problems formerly reserved for analysts.
 FEA Beyond Basics targets the FEA users who wish to explore those advanced analysis capabilities.
 It will demonstrate how to move past the ubiquitous linear structural a…